CanDIG/candig-schemas/doc/source/intro.rst

     repeated Call calls = 12;
   }

-On the wire, the GA4GH web API takes the form of a client and a server exchanging JSON-serialized objects over HTTP or HTTPS.
-For more details on JSON, including how the GA4GH web API serializes and deserializes Protocol Buffers objects in JSON, see :ref:`json`.
+On the wire, the CanDIG web API takes the form of a client and a server exchanging JSON-serialized objects over HTTP or HTTPS.
+For more details on JSON, including how the CanDIG web API serializes and deserializes Protocol Buffers objects in JSON, see :ref:`json`.